aboczek/Gourmet/README.md

 ## User Stories
  - User Story
-    - As first time visiting website I want you to understand what is the website about.
+    - As user visiting website I want you to understand what is the website about.
-    - As first time visiting website I want you to navigate easily through the website.
+    - As user visiting website I want you to navigate easily through the website.
     - As user I want you to see landing page and navigate through it.
     - As user I want you to easily navigate to Main Menu.
     - As user I want you to easily navigate to Drinks Menu.
     - As user I want you to easily access Booking Table and successfully use it.
     - As user I want you to easily access Contact Us and successfully use it.
-    - As returning visitor I want you to easly navigate through website as the first time without any issue even if there were any changes implemented.
+    - As user returning I want you to easly navigate through website as the first time without any issue even if there were any changes implemented.